julia-urikh/Olympic_games/README.md

 ```
  In the results 230 rows<br>
 ![](https://github.com/julia-urikh/Olympic_games/blob/main/img/1%20partisi.%20of%20country.jpg?raw=true)
-- Which of the participants won medals at their first Olympic Games?
+- <b>Which of the participants won medals at their first Olympic Games?</b>
 ```
 WITH winner
      AS (SELECT DISTINCT p.full_name,